-2. Commercial Items If goods or services being procured under this contract are commercial items and Clause H203 is set forth in the purchase order, the foregoing Government clauses in Sections 1 and 3 are deleted and the following FAR/DFARS clauses are inserted in lieu thereof:
+2. Commercial Products and/or Commercial Services If goods or services being procured under this contract are commercial products and/or commercial services and Clause H203 is set forth in the purchase order, the foregoing Government clauses in Sections 1 and 3 are deleted and the following FAR/DFARS clauses are inserted in lieu thereof:

-52.203-13 Contractor Code of Business Ethics and Conduct (JUN 2020).
+52.203-13 Contractor Code of Business Ethics and Conduct (NOV 2021).
 This clause applies if this contract exceeds the threshold specified in FAR 3.1004 (a) on the date of subcontract award and has a performance period of more than 120 days.